Why should teachers follow children’s literature awards, prizes and shortlists?

 - Grampian Children’s Book Award – a book award for pupils in S1-S3 to promote literacy, reading for pleasure, and a love of books.

 - Guardian Children’s Fiction Prize – ran between 1967 and 2016.
-The shortlists are still a good source of reading for pleasure ideas.
+The shortlists are still a good source of reading-for-pleasure ideas.

 - Hans Christian Andersen Awards – Named after the acclaimed Danish author, the Hans Christian Andersen Awards recognize outstanding contributions to children’s literature globally, honouring authors and illustrators whose work continues Andersen’s legacy of storytelling that transcends cultural boundaries.